MWR-CyberSec/VeeamDumper-BOF/README.md

 ## Veeam Dumper BOF

 A credential extraction BOF for Veeam Backup and Replication and Veeam One by Stephen Munro and Logan Kroeger from @MWRCyberSec.
-The BOF needs to be executed in an Admin beacon on either a Veeam One or Veeam Backup and Replication server.
+The BOF needs to be executed in an Admin beacon on either a Veeam One or Veeam Backup and Replication server and supports Cobalt Strike and Outflank C2.

 ```
 tldr;